EnkaNetwork/API-docs/api.md

 #### flat

-For any additional info about names, descriptions and etc, check the [TextMap Data](https://github.com/Dimbreath/GenshinData/tree/master/TextMap), includes any languages supported by game.
+For any additional info about names, descriptions and etc, check the [TextMap Data](https://github.com/Dimbreath/GenshinData/tree/master/TextMap), includes any language supported by game.

 | Name | Description |
 | :--- | :---------- |